MathuxNY-73/leetcode/README.md

       K).
 Since I need to save the sorted words and their indices I need O(NK) extra space.
 - [X] Submit solution.
 Got correct in 112 ms with 15.7 MB
+- [ ] Second solution.
+This solution is faster than the previous as what is done now is to count the occurences of each character in the string.
+Using this approach the time complexity goes down to O(NK).
+- [ ] Submit solution.
+Got correct in 40 ms with 15.4 MB
 - [X] Problem solved